-Conduct empathy interviews and listen to the feedback.
+Conduct empathy interviews and listen to the feedback, especially with remote workers and outsourced teams.
 One of the methods in design thinking is you set out different persona groups, and you can identify your remote employees as people who have unique design needs that you need to accommodate for.
 For example, when solving this challenge with clarifying Engineering roles, one of the key pieces of feedback was that the prototype was built with only in-person Engineers in mind.
 The prototype had to be reworked because remote engineers needed to be better included in the conversation, and their needs weren’t initially met.

 The remote Engineering team helped refine the new initiative to be inclusive to the variety of needs.
 When you include other voices, they’re going to feel engaged and like they’re not forgotten.